Read This First

 Prompt 3: Demonstrate how an informally articulated argument can be reformulated as a syllogism so the logic can be tested.

-The central claim is this: Turning informal arguments into syllogistic form is a valuable skill, particularly for testing the validity of the reasoning behind assertions commonly made in everyday life.
+In plain terms: Turning informal arguments into syllogistic form is a valuable skill, particularly for testing the validity of the reasoning behind assertions commonly made in everyday life.

 “If we do not reduce carbon emissions, global warming will continue to increase.
 We have to cut down on our carbon outputs to prevent this.”